 “I felt like I couldn’t say no,” was one sixteen year-old girl’s response to abusive sexual advances.

 Unfortunately, she credits her exposure to porn for her inability to stand up for herself.

 As noted in this New York Times article, “The Impact of Early Sexual Initiation On Boys”, teen boys tend to experiment with sex at earlier ages than girls.
 Porn feeds that experimental curiosity.

-This hinders both their ability to experience true intimacy later on, as well as potentially encouraging them to become sexual perpetrators.
+Early exposure to porn hinders a child’s ability to experience true intimacy later on.
+It also potentially encourages them to become sexual perpetrators.
 They’re too immature to understand the meaning of consent.
 Nor are they ready for a committed relationship.
 That’s why parents in the UK are being urged to talk to their children about porn by age nine.

 Preventing early exposure to porn reduces the risk of early sexual experimentation and sexual abuse.

-Who better than a loving dad and pediatric psychologist, as well as a neuroscientist, to offer advice on how to fight back against the porn problem?
+Who better than a loving dad and pediatric psychologist, as well as a neuroscientist, to offer advice on how to nurture a healthy childhood free from porn?

 A pediatric psychologist and father of 8 offers practical solutions.

 We mentioned James Schroeder initially because his position as a pediatric psychologist puts him at the forefront of the battle against early exposure to porn.

 You can read his full article “The Pornography Plague” from the link provided in our source section at the end of this article.